The College of Richard Collyer

 About The College of Richard Collyer

-The College of Richard Collyer in Horsham, which is commonly known as Collyer’s, is both a Beacon college and was recognised as “Outstanding” at its last inspection.
-It is an attractive and well equipped environment with a co-operative and purposeful ethos within which good teaching and learning can flourish.
+The College of Richard Collyer in Horsham, ‘Collyer’s’, is recognised by Ofsted as ‘Outstanding’ and has consistently been in the top 10% of colleges nationally.
+The college has an attractive campus and classrooms are well resourced.
+There is a co-operative and purposeful ethos amongst staff and students within which good teaching and learning can flourish.

-The College provides education for 2,000 young people in the age range 16-19.
+The College provides education for 2000 young people in the 16-19 age range.
 Half of each year’s intake comes from the three partner 11-16 schools in Horsham: Forest, Millais and Tanbridge House.
 Many others come from a wide range of schools which are further afield, including the independent as well as the maintained sector.
 Collyer’s has a very successful and consistent record in external examinations.
-In 2017 the A level pass rate was 99% with the proportion of A* - B grades at 57% and value added ALPs grade 3 ‘Excellent’ at A level and grade 2 ‘Outstanding’ at AS Level.
-The College achieved an overall ‘Outstanding’ Ofsted grade in March 2008.
+In 2019 the A level pass rate was 99.5% with the proportion of A* - B grades at 59% and value added ALPs ‘Excellent’ at A level.

 There is a commercial day nursery on the college site

 Collyer’s is situated near the centre of Horsham, within easy reach of the town centre and railway station.
 We currently employ 101 teachers and 103 support staff, each with a mix of full-time and part-time posts.
-The college is organised for teaching into four Faculties, nearly all teachers also act as personal tutors for about 25 students organised into eight houses led by a Head of House.
-The majority of our students take A and AS level courses and most go on to further and higher study.
-Vocational courses (BTECs and EYE Early Years Education Level 3) are also offered, as well as additional Intermediate Level courses including BTEC, GCSE and Early Years Education Level 2.
+The college is organised for teaching into three Faculties, nearly all teachers also act as personal tutors for about 23 students organised into eight houses led by a Head of House.
+The majority of our students take A Level and BTEC Level 3 courses and go on to further and higher study or employment.
+Intermediate Level courses including BTEC Level 2, GCSE are also offered.
 A wide range of enrichment activities, Performing Arts, Sport and Recreation are recommended to provide a broad and balanced programme for students.

 The College is committed to continuing professional development for staff.
 Applications are welcomed regardless of age, disability, ethnicity, gender, religion, belief or sexuality.